Bug report #13219

 #1 Updated by Nyall Dawson over 5 years ago

 I can't reproduce - can you please check:

 - Add a categorised layer to your map

 - Increase number of columns in legend, and try toggling the two options.
 Split layers should allow the categorised layer to split over the columns.

-#2 Updated by Philip Tait almost 5 years ago
+#2 Updated by Philip Tait over 5 years ago

 - % Done changed from 0 to 50